bm2-lab/PanPep/README.md

 # PanPep
 ## Introduction
 PanPep is a framework constructed in three levels for predicting the peptide and TCR binding recognition.
-We have provided the trained meta learner and external memory and users can choose different settings based on their data available scenerios:
+We have provided the trained meta learner and external memory and users can choose different settings based on their data available scenarios:
 * Few known TCRs for a peptide: few-shot setting
 * No known TCRs for a peptide: zero-shot setting
 * A plenty of known TCRs for a peptide: majority setting